-Of course you can never control all natural influence on your city, but there are a few things you can do.
-By analyzing dangerous situations, you can address risks before they become problems (or even natural disasters).
+Of course you can never control all nature's effect on your city, but there are a few things you can do.
+By analyzing dangerous situations, you can address risks before they become problems or even natural disasters.
 That doesn’t have to take a lot of effort either: consider using imagery to plan the pruning and removal of trees.
 And while we’re on the topic of trees: their upkeep and risk factor can also be assessed using street-level data.
 This makes it much easier to manage your tree service activities.

 An example of this can be found in areas that tend to suffer massively destructive wildfires.
 A raging wildfire can raze forests and residential areas alike.
 Cyclomedia is providing assistance in order to prevent these disasters in the future.
 What does that look like?
 By recording and analyzing power poles and surrounding vegetation, we can identify tier 3 fire-threats before it’s too late.

 Using data to identify power pole locations, pole height, and their associated primary power lines is already making these areas safer.
 After all, it only takes one spark jumping from a power line to a tree to start a devastating fire.
 Making sure that that spark never gets the opportunity is imperative.